joelparkerhenderson/demo-rust-axum/README.md

 An axum "extractor" is how you pick apart the incoming request in order to get any parts that your handler needs.

+Edit file `main.rs`.

-Use HashMap to deserialize query parameters into a key-value map:
+Add code to use HashMap to deserialize query parameters into a key-value map:

 ```rust
 use std::collections::HashMap;